WindMillCode/mobile-dropdown-not-showing-up-on-iphone-browsers/BUG_REPORT.md

 windmillcodesite.web.app
 go to the miminal repro and see if the menu items pops up

-then go to the test site and open the actual device on mobile nasv
+then go to the test site and open the actual device on mobile nav

 <!--- Provide a link to a live example, or an unambiguous set of steps to -->
 <!--- reproduce this bug.
 Include code to reproduce, if relevant -->
 1.